hkievet/heezy-react-bootstrap/README.md

-# Versions
+# Introduction

+This is my current react project bootstrap for personal projects and also a place where I will document things

 # Motivation

 I would love to be proficient at webpack and some more nuanced stuff in the node environment.
 Babel and tsconfig.json files always go over my head.
 I don't understand the ecosystem What's the difference between yarn and npm?

 # Installation